Emmanuel College, University of Queensland

 Emmanuel College (commonly called EMC) is the largest residential college of Australia's University of Queensland, located on its St Lucia campus.
 Affiliated with the Uniting Church, it provides co-educational accommodation, academic and wellbeing support for 340 undergraduate and postgraduate students of Brisbane's leading tertiary institutions (University of Queensland, Queensland University of Technology, and Griffith University).
 Emmanuel College offers scholarships and bursaries to financially assist students to complete their studies while living in college.

-Students' Club

-The Emmanuel College Students' Club (ECSC) is a student-run body responsible for coordinating the cultural, sporting, social and community service activities within the College and plays a major role in the day-to-day running of the College.
-The Students' Club is led by an elected Executive, consisting of mostly third- and fourth-year students, with second year and first year (fresher) representatives included.
-The incoming Executive for the following year is announced at the annual AGM near the end of Semester Two, after a week of voting has taken place.
-The Students' Club President for 2022 is Georgia Stewart.

 History

 Emmanuel College was founded by the Queensland Presbyterian Church in 1911, with an all-male cohort first taking up residence in 1912 in its original location on Brisbane CBD’s Wickham Terrace (the now heritage-listed St Andrews War Memorial Hospital Administration Building).
 It is Australia's ninth residential university college, and the first of the University of Queensland.

 In 1955, the College relocated to its present site on Sir William MacGregor Drive on the St Lucia campus of the University of Queensland.

 In 1977 when the Methodist, Congregational and parts of the Presbyterian Church joined together to become the new Uniting Church in Australia (UCA), Emmanuel College came under the auspices of both the UCA and the remaining Presbyterian Churches in Queensland.
 The Uniting Church continues its involvement now through the appointment of several college board members through the constitution of the College.

 Women were admitted as Collegians in 1975 and the College maintains a 50:50 male to female resident ratio.

 2011 marked the College's centenary.

 2021 will mark the College's 110 year anniversary.